5 Site Search Features You Need Right Now

-Retailers who offer a personalised experience and innovatively develop their site for the ease of their customers, increase customer loyalty and encourage engagement with their brand.
+Retailers who innovatively develop their site for the ease of their users increase customer loyalty and encourage engagement with their brand.

-As experts in personalisation, we’re exploring 4 features of eCommerce Site Search that any forward thinking retailer should be implementing on their site.
+Let’s take a look at five features of an internal search that any forward thinking-retailer should be implementing on their site.

 1. Voice recognition